Introduction

 |

-<menu> | <div class="menu"> for vertical, <span class="menu"> for horizontal, |
+<menu> | <div class="menu"> for vertical, <span class="menu"> for horizontal. |

 |

-<nav> | <div class="nav"> | |
+<nav> | <div class="nav"> for vertical, <span class="nav"> for horizontal. |

 <code> | <span class="code"> | |